-- residents and property owners; - 464.1.1.3 Comply with all applicable State and local laws, rules and regulations and National Rifle Association guidelines regarding the discharge of a firearm; - 464.1.1.4 Store ammunition only in an approved secure vault; - 464.1.1.5 Limit the number of shooters to the number of firing points or stations identified on the development plan; - 464.1.1.6 Require all shooters to satisfactorily complete an orientation safety program given in accordance with the PA Game Commission, or show a valid hunting permit or gun permit, before they are allowed to discharge firearms without supervision; - 464.1.1.7 Prohibit the consumption of alcoholic on premise; - 464.1.1.8 Limit firing to the hours between 7 a.m. and 9 p.m.; and, - 464.1.1.9 Prohibit Sunday shooting. - 464.1.2 The applicant shall present credible evidence that the sounds of shooting comply with Section 316.8. - 464.1.3 Off-street parking facilities shall be provided with a ratio of one and one-half (11⁄2) spaces per firing station, but not less than one (1) space for each four (4) seats. - 464.2 Outdoor shooting range shall comply with the following: - The applicant shall submit a detailed written description of the methods used to ensure that outdoor shooting range operations: - Do not substantially injure or detract from the lawful existing or permitted use of neighboring properties; - Do not substantially damage the health, safety or welfare of the Township, or its residents and property owners; - 464.2.3 Comply with all applicable State and local laws, rules and regulations and National Rifle Association guidelines regarding the discharge of a firearm; - 464.2.4 Store ammunition only in an approved secure vault; - Limit the number of shooters to the number of firing points or stations identified on the development plan; - Require all shooters to satisfactorily complete an orientation safety program given in accordance with the PA Game Commission, or show a valid hunting permit or gun permit, before they are allowed to discharge firearms without supervision; - 464.2.7 Prohibit the consumption of alcoholic beverages on premise; - Limit firing to the hours between one (1) hour after official sunrise and one (1) hour preceding official sunset, unless sufficient lighting is used, in accordance with Section 310, in which case all shooting shall cease by 9 p.m.; and, - 464.2.9 Prohibit Sunday shooting. - A development plan shall identify the Safety Fan for each firing range.
+- residents and property owners; - 464.1.1.3 Comply with all applicable State and local laws, rules and regulations and National Rifle Association guidelines regarding the discharge of a firearm; - 464.1.1.4 Store ammunition only in an approved secure vault; - Limit the number of shooters to the number of firing points or stations identified on the development plan; - 464.1.1.6 Require all shooters to satisfactorily complete an orientation safety program given in accordance with the PA Game Commission, or show a valid hunting permit or gun permit, before they are allowed to discharge firearms without supervision; - 464.1.1.7 Prohibit the consumption of alcoholic on premise; - 464.1.1.8 Limit firing to the hours between 7 a.m. and 9 p.m.; and, - 464.1.1.9 Prohibit Sunday shooting. - The applicant shall present credible evidence that the sounds of shooting comply with Section 316.8. - Off-street parking facilities shall be provided with a ratio of one and one-half (11⁄2) spaces per firing station, but not less than one (1) space for each four (4) seats. - 464.2 Outdoor shooting range shall comply with the following: - The applicant shall submit a detailed written description of the methods used to ensure that outdoor shooting range operations: - 464.2.1.1 Do not substantially injure or detract from the lawful existing or permitted use of neighboring properties; - 464.2.1.2 Do not substantially damage the health, safety or welfare of the Township, or its residents and property owners; - 464.2.1.3 Comply with all applicable State and local laws, rules and regulations and National Rifle Association guidelines regarding the discharge of a firearm; - 464.2.1.4 Store ammunition only in an approved secure vault; - Limit the number of shooters to the number of firing points or stations identified on the development plan; - 464.2.1.6 Require all shooters to satisfactorily complete an orientation safety program given in accordance with the PA Game Commission, or show a valid hunting permit or gun permit, before they are allowed to discharge firearms without supervision; - 464.2.1.7 Prohibit the consumption of alcoholic beverages on premise; - Limit firing to the hours between one (1) hour after official sunrise and one (1) hour preceding official sunset, unless sufficient lighting is used, installed in accordance with the applicable requirements for lighting set forth in the Providence Township Subdivision and Land Development Ordinance, in which case all shooting shall cease by 9:00 p.m.
+(Amended by Ordinance No. 22-01, 08/01/22) - 464.2.1.9 Prohibit Sunday shooting. - A development plan shall identify the Safety Fan for each firing range.
 The Safety Fan shall include the area necessary to contain all projectiles, including direct fire and ricochet.
 The Safety Fan configuration shall be based upon qualified expert testimony regarding the trajectory of the bullet, and the design effectiveness of berms, overhead baffles, or other safety barriers to contain projectiles to the Safety Fan.